Rayerdyne/master-thesis/data-generation/README.md

 - `ConfigFiles/` folder containing the different Dispa-SET configuration files
 - `simulations/` folder containing the simulations outputs

+Dispa-SET is expected to be found under the `$HOME` directory.

 ### Python code
 - `config.py` holds the data about the simulation to be set up and run, most importantly:
     - the number of simulations (points on the LHS)